11 Costly Medicare Mistakes You Should Avoid Making

 Buying the Same Medicare Part D Plan as Your Spouse

 There are no spousal discounts for Medicare Part D prescription-drug plans, and most spouses don't take the same medications.
 One plan may have much better coverage for your drugs while another may be better for your spouse's situation.
-"You need to look at the coverage for your specific drugs," says Tricia Blazier, of Allsup Benefits Coordination, which helps people with their Medicare decisions.

 You can look up your drugs and dosages using the Medicare Plan Finder to estimate out-of-pocket costs for each of you under the plans in your area.
 Just be careful if you and your spouse sign up for plans with different preferred pharmacies—some plans only give you the best rates if you use certain pharmacies, so you could end up paying a lot more if you get your drugs somewhere else.

 If you choose to get your coverage through a private Medicare Advantage plan, which covers both medical expenses and prescription drugs, you usually need to use the plan's network of doctors and hospitals to get the lowest co-payments (and some plans won't cover out-of-network providers at all, except in an emergency).
 As with any PPO or HMO, it's important to make sure your doctors, hospitals and other providers are covered in your plan from year to year.

 You can switch Medicare Advantage plans during open enrollment each year from October 15 to December 7, and you can compare out-of-pocket costs for your medications and general health condition under the plans available in your area by using the Medicare Plan Finder.
 After you've narrowed the list to a few plans, contact both the insurer and your doctor to make sure they'll be included in the network for the coming plan year.